Please ensure Javascript is enabled for purposes of website accessibility

 Get a FREE Consultation

-Navigating the complexities of a hit-and-run accident can feel daunting.
-This article will guide you through Pennsylvania’s traffic laws, the distinctions between civil and criminal cases, and how they pertain to hit-and-run situations.
-You’ll also discover practical steps to take in the aftermath of a hit-and-run incident.
-This article is to provide you with a comprehensive understanding of your rights and potential recourse in these distressing circumstances.
+Navigating the complexities of a hit and run accident can feel daunting.
+This article will guide you through Pennsylvania’s traffic laws, the distinctions between civil and criminal cases, and how they pertain to hit and run situations.
+You’ll also discover practical steps to take after a hit and run incident.
+This article provides a comprehensive understanding of your rights and potential recourse in these distressing circumstances.
 If you get into a hit and run accident anywhere in Pennsylvania, contact our Pennsylvania car accident lawyer today to schedule a free consultation.

 Pennsylvania’s Traffic Laws: A Broad Overview